 The next step of analytics is Business Analytics, which is also called Advanced Analytics.
 It goes beyond telling what has happened or is happening.
 Business Analytics is about forecasting upcoming developments based on all past and present data.
 The specific intent of BA is to get a business prepared for the upcoming challenges – by making predictions and identifying issues before they happen (Predictive) or by suggesting taking particular proactive actions (Prescriptive).

 Following such a comparison, one might find implementing Business Analytics software a more appealing solution.
 So here comes the logical question…

 IS BI STILL RELEVANT?

 Should companies adopt BI when there is a more promising opportunity of achieving proactive advice by Business Analytics?

-This means, that BI solutions are in demand as never before.
+This means that Business Intelligence value is quite high as never before.
 Such software is sufficient for those who want to understand their work processes and improve decision making, and, with these insights, improve their business from the ground up.